carpentries-lab/metagenomics-workshop/index.md

 | [16S genomics](https://datacarpentry.org/genomics-r-intro/) | Use R to analyze and visualize between-sample variation. |
 !-->

+# Lessons Reference
+Three of the lessons presented on this workshop are adapted from lessons on the [Data Carpenty Genomics Workshop](https://datacarpentry.org/genomics-workshop/).

 # Teaching Platform
 This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances.
 All the software and data used in the workshop are hosted on an Amazon Machine Image (AMI).